 Minister for Housing, Darragh O’Brien, met with the University of Limerick Students Union last week to discuss “serious challenges” that students are experiencing while searching for accommodation.

 Minister O’Brien called the shortage an “immediate and very serious issue” and agreed that there is no short-term solution.
 Many student unions are contacting local hotels near their campuses, to inquire about rooms for students.

 Róisín Burke, president of Mary Immaculate Students Union, said that MISU reached out to local hotels in Limerick to enquire if they would offer reduced rates to students.

 Burke told The College View that many hotels told them of the packages that are available however added, “Although we reached to hotels to inquire about student rates, we did not negotiate any rates, which has been widely misreported.”

-However, Aisling O’Mahony said that although hotels offer packages to students, some students in MTU are sleeping in their cars as hotels can be costly.
+However, Aisling O’Mahony said that the packages hotels offer to students can be costly, leading to some students in MTU are sleeping in their cars.

 John Randles, Accommodation Manager in Mary Immaculate College, told RTÉ last week that the plan to have students staying in hotels was “not ideal” however the college felt that they had no other option.

 Lee Johnson O’Reilly is a first year student in Limerick I.T..
 Lee, originally from Meath, contemplated not attending L.I.T. and attending a college closer to home.

 Lee told The College View, “I’ve had no luck getting any student accommodation…I’m going to stay in a hotel for probably two or three weeks and I’m going to try and find some affordable accommodation.”